 Meningitis is an inflammation of the covering of the brain and spinal cord.
 It can be caused by viruses, parasites, fungi, and bacteria.
-Viral meningitis is the most common and the least serious.
-Bacterial meningitis is the most common form of serious bacterial infection with the potential for serious, long-term complications.
-It is an uncommon disease, but requires urgent treatment with antibiotics to prevent permanent damage or death.
+Viral meningitis is the most common and most people recover fully.
+Parasitic and fungal meningitis are very rare.
+Bacterial meningitis is very serious and may involve complicated medical, surgical, pharmaceutical, and life supporting management.